AkexZ1/akexhud/README.md

 # AKEX HUD

- A weird and purple maidcore HUD that I made for me, but am making public.
+ A weird and purple maidcore HUD that I made for me, but I decided to make it public.

  This HUD is a forked and heavily edited version of ToonHUD; I liked the base, but I didn't like the actual basic HUD.